The symplectic isotopy problem for rational cuspidal curves: Pseudoholomorphic techniques

 As $\widetilde{r}\to \lambda$, $\rho(\widetilde{r})\to 0$.
 Therefore this family extends via a finite-point compactification in the exceptional divisor in the same manner as the algebraic proper transform.
 Note that We do \emph{not} change the symplectic structure on the ambient symplectic $4$-manifold, we only modify the symplectic curve.

 \begin{lemma} The surface $\bigcup_{\lambda < \widetilde{r} < \lambda+\varepsilon} {\widetilde T}_{\widetilde r}$ is a symplectic curve. \end{lemma}

 \begin{proof} We want to prove that the tangent spaces to the surface are still symplectic subspaces; the idea is that this is true because the bases for the tangent spaces only differ by a positive scaling factor $\rho'(r)$.
-Namely, if $\phi(r,t)$ denotes a polar parameterization of the original surface such that $\phi(r,t)=(T_r(t),r)$, then $\widetilde{\phi}(r,t) = (T_{\rho(r)}(t),\rho(r))$ is a parameterization for the new surface and
+Namely, if $\phi(r,t)$ denotes a polar parametrization of the original surface such that $\phi(r,t)=(T_r(t),r)$, then $\widetilde{\phi}(r,t) = (T_{\rho(r)}(t),\rho(r))$ is a parametrization for the new surface and

-so the value of $\omega$ must be positive on an oriented basis for the curve parameterized by $\widetilde\phi$ since it is positive on an oriented basis for the curve parameterized by $\phi$. \end{proof}
+so the value of $\omega$ must be positive on an oriented basis for the curve parametrized by $\widetilde\phi$ since it is positive on an oriented basis for the curve parametrized by $\phi$. \end{proof}

 A symplectic blow-down reverses this procedure.
 Deleting a $\varepsilon$-neighborhood of an exceptional sphere of weight $\lambda$ (i.e. the symplectic area is $\pi\lambda^2$), we replace it with a symplectic ball of radius $\lambda+\varepsilon$.
 To define the image of a symplectic curve which intersects the exceptional divisor over $B_{\lambda+\varepsilon}(p)$ we reverse the squeezing procedure above to stretch the transverse link family back out.
 Namely we take the surface defined by the union of the center $p$ of the ball together with the transverse links $T_r\subset S_r(p)$ where